 Features & Use Cases

-SEON started its life in 2015 and today has offices in three continents: in London, Bucharest, Austin, TX, and Jakarta.
+SEON started its life in 2015 and today has offices on three continents: London, Bucharest, Austin, TX, and Jakarta.

 The fraud-fighting company was created to fill what founders Tamas Kádár and Bence Jendruszák saw as a gap in the market, since they could not find a platform to address their own needs when it comes to stopping bad actors.

-Central to the SEON offering is the concept of digital fingerprinting.
+Central to the SEON offering is the concept of digital footprint analysis.
 A reverse lookup module allows customers to find out troves of information about any given user, starting with just their email address or phone number.